Madhu2696/Integration-with-R/README.md

 ### Steps to Use R Scripts in Power BI:
-1. **Install R on Your Machine**:
+1. **Install R**:
-   Before using R in Power BI, you need to install R on your system.
+   Before using R in Power BI,  need to install R on  system.

 2.  **Enable R in Power BI**:
    - Open Power BI Desktop.